MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ## SQL setup
 >[!NOTE]
-The following recommendations for setting up a server running SQL presume a SQL instance dedicated to the FIMService and to the FIMSynchronizationService databases.
+The following recommendations for setting up a server running SQL presume a SQL instance dedicated to the FIMService and a SQL instance dedicated to the FIMSynchronizationService database.
 If you are running the FIMService in a consolidated environment, you will have to make adjustments appropriate for your configuration.

 Configuration of the Structured Query Language (SQL) server is critical to optimal system performance.
 Achieving optimum FIM performance in large-scale